capitaoananas/DIY-Speed-Cube-Timer/README.md

-# DIY Speed cube timer
+# DIY Speed Cube Timer

 I Don't know if you know but I know how to solve the Rubik's cube pretty fast under 40 seconds.
 To be specific my record is 31.89 seconds.
 And I use a computer to time my solves and its starting to be pretty unpractical and slow to use a computer.